mendix/docs/content/refguide/task-queue.md

 ### 2.7 Execution Context

-Prior to Mendix 9.6 tasks were always executed in a *sudo* context, even if a scheduling microflow has **Apply entity access** set to *true* (see [Microflow Properties](microflow) for more information).
-As of Mendix 9.6 this behavior has been deprecated and tasks now run in an equivalent context as the one in which they were scheduled:
+Prior to Mendix 9.6 tasks were always executed in a *sudo* context, even if the scheduling microflow had **Apply entity access** set to *true* (see [Microflow Properties](microflow) for more information).
+As of Mendix 9.6 this behavior has been deprecated and tasks now run in an equivalent context to the one in which they were scheduled.
+This has the following effect:

-* When a user is logged in, the task will be executed in a new, named user context for the same user.
-This context will be the same as if the user logged in.
+* When a user is logged in, the task will be executed in a new context for the same named user.
+This context will be the same as if the user is logged in.
-* When no user is logged in, the task will be executed in a new, anonymous context.
-This context will be for a new anonymous user, but with the same language and timezone as the original user.
+* When no user is logged in, the task will be executed in a new anonymous context.
+This context will be for a new anonymous user with the same language and timezone as the original user.
-* When a system session is used to the schedule the task (using the Java API), the task will be executed in a new system context.
+* When a system session is used to schedule the task (using the Java API), the task will be executed in a new system context.

 Projects containing task queues that were created before Mendix 9.6 will get a deprecation warning on the system context.
 This warning can be remedied in the project settings for the runtime.
-By choosing *no* for *System context tasks* the deprecation warning goes away and the tasks will executed in and equivalent context as the one they were created in.
+By choosing *no* for *System context tasks* the deprecation warning goes away and the tasks will executed in an equivalent context to the one they were created in.

 {{% alert type="warning" %}}
-Choosing *no* is irreversible, because executing tasks in system contexts is deprecated.
+After choosing *no*, you cannot switch back to *yes* because executing tasks in system contexts (unless scheduled from a system session) is deprecated.
 {{% /alert %}}

 ### 2.8 Task status